nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `ROLE`: Must be either 'PATIENT' or 'CAREGIVER'
 - `NRIC`: NRIC constraints are in NRIC constraints section

-**The role must be either a patient or a caregiver or both**
+**Each person must have the role of patient, caregiver, or both**

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-For elderly patients, we allow multiple people to share the same email address.
-This is because a single caregiver may manage emails on behalf of multiple individuals, ensuring that important information reaches the right person even if they share a common contact.
+You can multiple people to share the same email address, making it easier for caregivers to manage emails on behalf of several patients
 </div>